 Yeomen Group the Vickers Bovey Guitar Duo

-Vickers Bovey Guitar Duo (Julian Vickers and Daniel Bovey) are a London based duo whose award-winning success includes the Company’s Maisie Lewis Prize, RAM Club Prize, the GFA International Ensemble Competition and International Festival de Guitarra Braga Ensemble.
+Vickers Bovey Guitar Duo (Julian Vickers and Daniel Bovey) are a London based duo whose award-winning success includes a Musicians’ Company Maisie Lewis Award, RAM Club Prize, the GFA International Ensemble Competition and International Festival de Guitarra Braga Ensemble.
 Widely acclaimed for their exquisite, harmonious playing inspired by both the contemporary and classical worlds, the duo regularly perform across the UK and abroad and have commissioned and premiered a number of new works.
 Here Julian (JV) and Daniel (DB) tell the Company how they met, what inspires them and why commissioning new works means so much.

 When and where did you meet?

 JV: We first met ten years ago when we were both members of the National Youth Guitar Ensemble, but it wasn’t until two years later when we both joined the undergraduate course at Birmingham Conservatoire that we met properly and started playing guitar duets.

 JV: We are inspired by the shared collective experience of our music, both between us and the audience but also between the two of us as an ensemble.

 JV: We have always been drawn to programmatic music and love sharing our interpretation with an audience.
 Recently we have been performing pieces from Rameau’s Pièces de Clavecin which are full of motives which imitate nature and part of the fun is encouraging an audience to listen for the sounds of hens in La Poule and to hear the conversation between two birds in Le Rappel des Oiseaux.